 Your goal should be to catch their attention at the point they are interested in a product/service – the optimal time when they are receptive to your messages.
 It seems this receptivity is heightened or broadened when they’re using a mobile device.

 Mobile browsing is popular and it is expected to outpace desktop PC browsing by 2015.
-40% of website visitors are now using mobile devices.
+According to a poll on webwizards.com.au, 40% of website visitors are now using mobile devices.
 For your business, it means adapt to the rising mobile trend or suffer the consequences.
 For small to medium sized businesses, there’s still one issue.
 Does your web site display correctly on these small displays?

 Web Surfing Still a Problem